 Interface: Signalink USB

 Thanks for the QSO and looking me up.
-I will respond to your QSL cards via Bureau, direct, or e-QSL.
-(LOTW soon)
+I will respond to your QSL cards via Bureau, direct, e-QSL or LOTW

 Woke up to a bit of fresh early morning snow.
 (Near Edmonton, Alberta, Canada)